Creamy Watermelon Popsicles with Magic Shell

 • 3 cups fresh watermelon, chopped

-• 1/4 cup unsweetened canned coconut milk, full fat (only using the cocounut solids from the can; refrigerate the can at least overnight)
+• 1/4 cup unsweetened canned coconut milk, full fat (only using the coconut solids from the can; refrigerate the overnight)

 • 2 tablespoons honey